 Back braces for lower back pain can provide temporary relief and support for someone with a painful back.

 In the healthcare world, we usually do not recommend choosing a back brace for lower back pain as a first line of treatment.
 Back braces can definitely reduce pain, but they also carry the risk of dependence (more on that below).
 However, for manual workers and active individuals who are currently missing out, a back brace for lower back pain might be worth considering.
+In this article, we reveal the best back brace for lower back pain by reviewing all the best available options to save you time and money.

 Firstly, though, what is a back brace for lower back pain?